 Death is serious business.
-Getting bad news really hurts.
+Getting bad news hurts.
 And coping with fear is no laughing matter.
 And yet.
-A little humor, and a lot of practical advice, and some serious wisdoms--well, that's what this book is about.
+A little humor, and a lot of practical advice, and some serious wisdoms--well, that can help.

 In this light-hearted, spunky exploration of the one thing that is certain, Making Friends with Death offers a look at all the uncertainty that precedes this final act.
 Written by novelist Laura Pritchett, this book offers a compelling mix of practical how-to advice and personal narrative.
 Based on Pritchett's own quest for a peaceful death at a time when it felt very near, this book encapsulates all she learned over years of research, interviews, and plain-and-simple crazy questing to make some sense of our greatest quest—to die with our chins up, our hearts brave, and our souls at peace.